 See Defendants' Response To Order To Show Cause (Doc. #163) filed August 1, 2014 at 3.
-Defendants' response did not identify any specific factual differences between Callahan's case, however, and that of Gambrill.
+Defendants' response did not identify any specific factual differences between Callahan's case, however, and that of Gardner.
 No party filed a reply.

 On August 8, 2014, defendants in Callahan sought reconsideration of the order denying them summary judgment on the issue of qualified immunity and striking the balance of their summary judgment motions.5 Again, to "prevent manifest injustice," they asked the Court to "reach the merits" of the issues raised.
 More specifically, defendants argued that they were "entitled" to a "full analysis" of qualified immunity before trial and that as a matter of law, they had probable cause to arrest plaintiff or reasonable suspicion to detain him.
 Defendants also argued that the Court had abused its discretion in striking their motions under D. Kan.
 Rule 56.1.
+On September 9, 2014, the Court overruled the motion for reconsideration in Callahan.6 See Memorandum And Order (Doc. #464).